New York Central Railroad: Bypasses

 A number of bypasses and cutoffs were built around congested areas.

 The Junction Railroad's Buffalo Belt Line opened in 1871, providing a bypass of Buffalo to the northeast as well as a loop route for passenger trains via downtown.
 The West Shore Railroad, acquired in 1885, provided a bypass around Rochester.
 The Terminal Railway's Gardenville Cutoff, allowing through traffic to bypass Buffalo to the southeast, opened in 1898.

 The Schenectady Detour consisted of two connections to the West Shore Railroad, allowing through trains to bypass downtown Schenectady.
 The full project opened in 1902.
 The Cleveland Short Line Railway built a bypass of Cleveland, Ohio, completed in 1912.
-In 1924, the Alfred H. Smith Memorial Bridge was constructed as part of the Hudson River Connecting Railroad's Castleton Cut-Off, a 27.5-mile-long freight bypass of the congested West Albany terminal area and West Albany Hill.
+In 1924, the Alfred H. Smith Memorial Bridge was constructed as part of the Hudson River Connecting Railroad's Castleton Cut-Off, a 27.5 mi freight bypass of the congested West Albany terminal area and West Albany Hill.

 An unrelated realignment was made in the 1910s at Rome, when the Erie Canal was realigned and widened onto a new alignment south of downtown Rome.
 The NYC main line was shifted south out of downtown to the south bank of the new canal.
 A bridge was built southeast of downtown, roughly where the old main line crossed the path of the canal, to keep access to and from the southeast.
 West of downtown, the old main line was abandoned, but a brand-new railroad line was built, running north from the NYC main line to the NYC's former Rome, Watertown and Ogdensburg Railroad, allowing all NYC through traffic to bypass Rome.